OCDSpec/OCDSpec2/README.md

 * 1.3
     * Added block expectations for noticing exceptions
     * Examples now catch exceptions and report them automatically
+    * Changed syntax so it wouldn't clash with OCMock, but it's not backwards compatible
 * 1.2
-    * beforeEach, afterEach, and example blocks (it) are now allowed at the top level of a Context without a describe
+    * BeforeEach, AfterEach, and example blocks (it) are now allowed at the top level of a Context without a describe
     * Describe blocks can be nested now
-    * beforeEach and afterEach are executed intuitively when nested (in order of depth)
+    * BeforeEach and AfterEach are executed intuitively when nested (in order of depth)
 * 1.1.1
     * Added boolean code snippet too
 * 1.1